-Yanet Garcia Looks Smoking Hot In Tight Grey Pants, Beanie & Uggs With Beloved Pomeranian
+Yanet Garcia Looks Smoking Hot In Tight Gray Pants, Beanie & Uggs With Beloved Pomeranian

 “Make me FAMOUS.
 Im way too cute to WORK and you are so pretty,” a second follower added.

-“Oh God, where is this wonderful beauty from???,” another Instagram user asked.
+“Oh God, where is this wonderful beauty from???” another Instagram user asked.

-Previously, The Inquisitr shared that Garcia sizzled in another smoking hot look, that time in some hot workout gear.
+Previously, The Inquisitr shared that Garcia sizzled in another smoking hot look in some workout gear.
 The short video clip showed the social media sensation working out in a gym while clad in a tight-fitting maroon bra that only had one strap.
 Garcia paired the look with matching leggings while showing off her taut tummy and toned arms.
 That update earned her a ton of attention from fans.